The Twins Almanac for June

 June 29, 1905

-27-year-old Archibald “Moonlight” Graham gets into his only major league game with the New York Giants, playing right field for half an inning.
-He did not get a defensive chance, or an at-bat.
+27-year-old Archibald “Moonlight” Graham got into his only major league game with the New York Giants on this date in 1905, playing right field for half an inning.
+He did not get a defensive chance or an at-bat.

 The North Carolina native went on to practice medicine in ChisolmMN for over 50 years.

-1976 Sauk-Rapid Rice graduate, St. Cloud State all-time great, and current Twins scout Bob Hegman played half an inning at second base for the eventual World Series champion Royals on August 8, 1985.
-Like Moonlight, Hegman did not touch the ball, or get an at-bat.
+1976 Sauk Rapid graduate and St. Cloud State all-time great Bob Hegman played half an inning at second base for the eventual World Series Champion Royals on August 8, 1985.
+Like Moonlight, Hegman did not touch the ball or make a plate appearance.

 June 29, 1936